pdrzxzz/who-suicide-analysis/README.md

 ## 📊 Project Overview

-This project analyzes global suicide data to identify patterns, trends, and factors that may influence suicide rates across different countries, age groups, and demographics.
+This project analyzes global suicide data to identify patterns, trends, and factors that may influence suicide rates across different countries, age groups, and demographics. key features: a circular barplot a function to plot interactive charts
 ## 🚀 How to use
 Just click the Open in Colab button, the plots are generated with plotly, so in github they do not show up